-Research indicates that approximately 14,000 tons of sunscreen wash off swimmers and beachgoers into the ocean each year.
-Once in the water, certain chemicals—like oxybenzone, octinoxate, and octocrylene—don’t just dissolve harmlessly.
-Instead, they can stress coral reefs, disrupt marine ecosystems, and even contribute to coral bleaching, a phenomenon where corals lose their vibrant colour and, over time, their ability to survive.
+Research suggests that around 14,000 tons of sunscreen wash into the ocean each year.
+Certain chemicals—such as oxybenzone, octinoxate, and octocrylene—don’t dissolve harmlessly.
+Instead, they can stress coral reefs, disrupt marine ecosystems, and contribute to coral bleaching, a process that weakens corals and threatens their survival.

 You don’t have to choose between protecting your skin and saving the ocean.
 With the growing awareness of reef-safe sunscreens, there are now eco-conscious alternatives that offer the same SPF protection without the harmful impact.
 These are usually mineral-based sunscreens made with non-nano zinc oxide or titanium dioxide, which sit on top of your skin to reflect UV rays instead of being absorbed into the ocean.

-The consequences go beyond coral reefs.
-These chemicals can accumulate in fish, plankton, and even sea turtles, altering reproductive patterns and threatening food webs.
-Since coral reefs support nearly 25% of all marine life, damage at this level creates a ripple effect throughout the ocean ecosystem.
+The effects extend beyond reefs.
+These chemicals can accumulate in fish, plankton, and sea turtles, disrupting food webs.
+Because coral reefs support nearly 25% of all marine life, damage at this level affects entire ocean ecosystems.

 The practice of shielding our skin from the sun’s harsh rays is not a modern invention.
 Humans have been finding creative ways to protect themselves for thousands of years: